mrjones-plip/GEA/README.md

 ### Web server

-The web server starts on port `9080` by default.
+After you've called `docker compose up -d`, a web server starts on port `9080`.
 There's a file per domain being followed.
 If you were monitoring `github.com` you would add on `.json` to see the results.
 Here's a call of `curl` piped to `jq` to show the results:

 ```commandline
 curl -qs http://172.17.0.1:9080/github.com.json |jq